aniketbumbc/code-challenge/README.md

 - React
 - TypeScript
 - Jest and React Testing Library

-There is more than one option configured for state managemant
 - Redux, with Redux Toolkit
-- Redux Saga
 - Redux Thunk

-There is also the folling dependency for UI solution:
 - Material UI with Styled Components

 Please have the project open in the IDE and be ready to share your screen when the session starts.